 However, if art itself isn’t something you particularly enjoy and you still want one, then perhaps you should consider making a scrapbook substitute online.
 For example, photo books work in a similar way that scrapbooks do, in the sense that they serve as personalised books that tell a story.

-If that old school style of paper, ink and handmade art excite you, then don’t think twice about it.
+If that old school style of paper, ink, and handmade art excites you, then don’t think twice about it.
 Unleash your inner romantic and create your own, handmade work of art!

 Seeing that it is a form of personalized art, a scrapbook is what you make it.
 Have a gander at our short, simple guide that simply aims to answer any questions you may have along the way, and serve as that bit of artistic inspiration on the off chance you run short!